 The “Journal of Basic and Clinical Reproductive Sciences” is a peer reviewed journal, which publishes original research work that contributes significantly to further the scientific knowledge in all fields of Reproduction, including Obstetrics and Gynecology.
 The journal publishes the articles related to prevention, management and treatment of diseases and the promotion of health in developed and developing countries in concern with the reproductive system.
 The Journal publishes original research work either as a full Research Paper or as a short communication, review articles on current topics in Basic and Clinical Reproductive Sciences.
-Author(s) may submit their manuscripts through the journal's online submission and tracking system which can be accessed at http://www.editorialmanager.com/pulsus/ you can also be submitted as an e-mail attachment to firstname.lastname@example.org (or) email@example.com
+Author(s) may submit their manuscripts through online submission system www.scholarscentral.org/submissions/basic-clinical-reproductive-sciences.html

 All contributions are evaluated according to the criteria of originality and quality of the scientific content.
 The manuscript needs to be prepared strictly according to the guidelines provided in the Journal and it should be submitted via online submission system only.
 All submissions should carry a covering letter, which must state that the present article has neither been published nor under consideration for publication in any other journal.